awsdocs/aws-doc-sdk-examples/javav2/usecases/creating_fsa_app/README.md

 3. Sign in to the AWS Management Console for Amazon S3 and put the FAT JAR in the S3 bucket named **STORAGE_BUCKET**.
 (This bucket was created by the AWS CDK script.)

 4. Run the **ModifyLambda** Java class.
 Make sure to specify the exact AWS Lambda names, which you can view in the Lambda console.
 Otherwise, the code does not work.
-When done, you see a message that the Lambda functions have been updated with the FAT JAR.
+When done, you see a message that the Lambda functions have been updated.

 ### Check permissions for the Lambda roles